Tuesday to Sunday

 The prairie is a place of openness and a land in motion.
 It is a defining landscape of Manitoba, and the stage where many of the province’s most important stories played out.

-The plants, animals, and fungi of the prairies, superbly adapted to the unique challenges of their environment, are showcased in the new Prairies Gallery.
-A deep and layered view of history through geological time explores human connections to the land across thousands of years, with an eye to the future.
+The plants, animals, and fungi of the prairies, superbly adapted to the unique challenges of their environment, are showcased in the new Prairies Gallery. the Gallery offers a deep and layered view of history through geological time.
+It explores human connections to the land across thousands of years, with an eye to the future.

-See some familiar iconic elements, such as the Pronghorn diorama, the tipi, and the Red River cabin and cart, but you’ll discover that their stories have been updated and enhanced.
+You’ll see some familiar iconic elements, like the Pronghorn diorama, the tipi, and the Red River cabin and cart, but you’ll discover that their stories have been updated and enhanced.

-New, exciting immersive experiences await! watch and listen to the flurry of birds at Whitewater Lake; examine layers of history in an eroding riverbank; and walk into an old-fashioned schoolhouse.
+New, exciting immersive experiences await!
+Watch and listen to the flurry of birds at Whitewater Lake.
+Examine layers of history in an eroding riverbank.
+Walk into an old-fashioned schoolhouse.

 The story of Manitoba’s endangered species and historical injustices towards Indigenous peoples is a call to action.
 Learn more about these very important and timely issues.